 Located by the seafront in the outskirts of the city, this house sought to examine and re-interpret the idea of screen from its Islamic tradition to a more contemporary vocabulary.
-Originally, the traditional screen’s two primary purposes were protection from the sun and enhanced privacy.
-In this iteration, the brick screen wraps like a skin around the facade and is perforated in a spectrum which allows varying degrees of light and privacy.
-Sectional organization allows for users of a large family to cohabit while maintaining utmost privacy for each, in addition to access to individual patios overlooking the sea.
+Originally, the traditional screen’s two primary purposes were protection from the sun and privacy.
+In this iteration, the bricks replace the wooden mashrabiya, forming a screen that wraps like a skin around the facade and is perforated in a spectrum which allows varying degrees of light and privacy.
+Sectional organization allows for users in this multi-family unit designed for one family and its extended members to cohabit and share common spaces, but also maintains privacy for each.

 Project Team: Manar Moursi and Hady El Kholy